-"New" RefWorks (formerly called Flow) is replacing the "legacy" version of RefWorks which is expected to retire in January 2018 in preparation for this change users are encouraged to sign up for new RefWorks and transfer your citations from the legacy version.
-Users will be forced to transition in Summer 2017.
+"New" RefWorks (formerly called Flow) is replacing the "legacy" version of RefWorks.
+New users are encouraged to sign up for new RefWorks and transfer your citations from the legacy version.
 The current (legacy) RefWorks platform is unaffected: new accounts may be created and existing RefWorks accounts remain unchanged.
-The new RefWorks is expected to receive updates throughout 2016.
+The new RefWorks is expected to receive new updates and improvements each month.

 To try new RefWorks, use your NAU email to create your new RefWorks login.
 You will have the option to import references from a legacy RefWorks account, both during the new account set-up as well as anytime from within the new account.
 Importing references into the new platform will not affect your current (legacy) RefWorks account.

 Can I transfer my citations from Legacy RefWorks to New RefWorks?